Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: NSFRB System Design

 When candidates are identified, the image, S/Ns for all pixels, widths, and DM trials, and times-of-arrival (TOAs) for all pixels, widths, and DM trials are saved to disk.
 The candidate timestamp is pushed to ETCD which is monitored by the post-processing system.
 Standard post-processing is limited to the 10 highest S/N candidates, under the assumption that each image will have at most one candidate.
 To identify the most likely candidate, we compare the candidates' relative positions within the image to a simulated PSF.
 First, the PSF is thresholded at the 90$^{\rm th}$ percentile to make a binary mask, which is centered on each candidate in turn.
 This candidate is treated as the central PSF lobe, and any other candidates within the binary mask are identified as possible sidelobes.
 The weighted mean S/N is computed over the central and sidelobe candidate S/Ns.
 After repeating with each candidate, the maximum S/N is identified and its central lobe candidate's width, DM, position, and TOA are taken as the final, most-likely candidate.

-The second major post-processing stage is to apply a three-stage Convolutional Neural Network (CNN) classifier to the image to identify and rule out Radio Frequency Interference (RFI).
-The CNN is trained on a set of simulated point sources, simulated near- and far-field RFI, and field data sets of RFI and pulsar B0329+54 from NSFRB commissioning.
-The model consists of successive convolutional blocks with batch normalization, nonlinear activations, and max-pooling, followed by a small fully connected head with dropout; it is optimized with Adam using a binary cross-entropy loss.
-After applying the trained model to the 3D image cube (position, time, frequency), the network outputs a single logit for each candidate which, after a sigmoid activation, we interpret as the RFI probability (0 indicates likely astrophysical; 1 indicates likely RFI).
+The second major post-processing stage is to apply a three-stage Convolutional Neural Network (CNN) classifier to the image {(centered on the TOA)} to identify and rule out Radio Frequency Interference (RFI).
+The CNN is trained on a set of simulated point sources, simulated near- and far-field RFI {(examples of RFI are shown in Appendix~\ref{app:rfi})}, and field data sets of RFI and pulsar B0329+54 from NSFRB commissioning.
+The model consists of successive convolutional blocks with batch normalization, nonlinear activations, and max-pooling, followed by a small fully connected head with dropout; {the CNN parameter learning rates are optimized with an Adaptive Moment Estimation \citep[\texttt{Adam};][]{adam2014method} optimizer using} a binary cross-entropy loss.
+After applying the trained model to the 3D image cube (position, time, frequency), the network outputs a single logit for each candidate which, after a sigmoid activation, we interpret as the RFI probability {$p_{\rm rfi}$} (0 indicates likely astrophysical; 1 indicates likely RFI).
 Simulated injection tests and pulsar observations were used to verify classifier performance.
 Positively identified candidates are assigned a candidate name and metadata (RA, DEC, TOA, DM, width, and S/N) are saved to a \texttt{json} file.
 A candidate plot is saved and pushed as a Slack alert for human inspection; this shows the time and frequency averaged image, the S/N as a function of trial DM and width for the final candidate pixel, the dynamic spectrum from the final candidate pixel, and the de-dispersed time series from the final candidate pixel.
-Finally, a trigger is sent to the correlator nodes to dump voltage data for a $26.85$\,second interval around the burst to disk for offline analysis and localization; voltage triggering is still being implemented.
+Finally, a trigger is sent to the correlator nodes to dump voltage data for a $26.85$\,second interval around the burst to disk for offline analysis and localization; voltage triggering is still being implemented. {Code for the NSFRB pipeline, including imaging, data transfer, searching, and post-processing, is publicly available at \url{https://github.com/dsa110/dsa110-nsfrb}.}